noembryo/KataLib/docs/index.md

 ### About

-Info about the program in four pages:
+Info about the program in five pages:

 ![About.png](images/About.png)